dutty5/owncloud-web-ru-translations/README.md

-# ownCloud web client Russian translations
+# ownCloud web-client Russian translations
-This is a mostly automated Russian translation to fix the missing Russian UI translations in the ownCloud Infinite Scale web client.
+This is a mostly automated Russian translation to fix the missing Russian UI translations in the ownCloud Infinite Scale web-client.
 Feel free to edit.

 ### How to use